 I’m sure we can all agree that there’s nothing like a good game on a Tornado Foosball Table on a Friday night with friends.
 I spent quite a bit of time when I was a kid and in college playing Foosball with my brother and then with my college friends.
 We were terrible, but it didn’t matter because of how much fun it was.
 That was back when the guys wore white shirts with red or blue shorts and one goalie was the standard and the best shot was the one that would slowly roll into the goal from the corner ramp.
+Those were the best foosball tables in those days.

 New vs Used Tornado Foosball Table